Baby development and milestones: your 1 month old

-Despite the fact that a baby is born with all of these incredible skills, for the first month of your baby’s life it can seem that all he does is lots of eating, sleeping, crying, and of course, peeing and pooping.
+Despite the fact that a baby is born with all of these incredible skills, for the first month of your baby’s life, it can seem that all he does is lots of eating, sleeping, crying, and of course, peeing and pooping.

 At this age, babies have very little control of their muscles and instead rely mainly on reflex actions, such as sucking, yawning, sneezing and crying.

 As a baby progresses through his first month of life, he begins to discover that he has control of his body.
 Discovering his hands is a big moment.
-It gets even more exciting when your baby realises he can use his hands to squeeze things like your finger, or to suck on for comfort or when he is hungry!
+It gets even more exciting when your baby realises he can use his hands to squeeze things like your finger, or to suck on for comfort when he is hungry!

 Crawling, walking, running, and even dancing will happen sooner than you think.
-But the road to these skills starts when your baby discovers his own body, and how he begins to interact with the world around him.
+But the road to these skills starts when your baby discovers his own body, and begins to interact with the world around him.

 Speaking of motor skills, your 1 month old baby should be able to kick when on his back, grasp your finger, follow your movements with his eyes, and might even be able to raise his head when on his tummy.